edesz/fastapi-async-db-auth/README.md

 -   user-authentication with Oauth2 using password, bearer and JWT required in order to post new records (predictions) to the database table
     -   a separate table is created to keep track of registered users

--   `Makefile` with tasks to reproducibly run necessary tasks
+-   `Makefile` with [targets](https://www.gnu.org/software/make/manual/html_node/Phony-Targets.html#Phony-Targets) to reproducibly run necessary shell commands
     -   alembic migrations
     -   happypath unit tests, and one unhappypath test
     -   use `gunicorn` to manage `uvicorn` for a mixture of asynchronous Python and parallelism, when instantiating the API